-Questions over whether the law covers "incidental take" are unsettled despite more than a century of litigation and ...
+Questions over whether the law covers “incidental take” are unsettled despite more than a century of litigation and administrative changes.
+A House panel on Wednesday explored the big mystery in the ...

 Add Yahoo as a preferred source to see more of our stories on Google.
 Possessing bird feathers could get a person cooped up in prison.
 The possession of feathers and other parts of native North ...